learn-co-curriculum/phase-0-wsl2-env-system/README.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/o7E2ZWhoJsI" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-If you can open the "Visual Studio Code" application using the "Start" menu, to the next lesson, **Setting up WSL2**.
+If you can open the "Visual Studio Code" application using the "Start" menu, continue to the next lesson, **Setting up WSL2**.
 Otherwise, reach out to your teaching team for assistance.